spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 ### API-first
 It's strongly recommended that apps follow the API-first approach.
 API-first means that your app is centered on the API.
 It should be possible to perform every action via the scripting language, and every piece of functionality should be available for other systems to leverage.
 For more information on the API-first approach, see [this blog post](https://www.algolia.com/blog/product/the-5-principles-of-api-first-development-and-what-does-api-first-even-mean/).
-You need to have a clear understanding of what your app API will provide to others and always keep that in mind when designing your app.
+You need to have a clear understanding of what your app API will provide to others, and always keep that in mind when designing your app.

 ### Schema-first